Vic Polizos: Life and career

-Polizos worked as a bartender in New York, in which he was about to give up his acting career in theatre.
-He then got a call from casting director, Meg Simon, in which Polizos was cast to playing the role of a "dockworker" and "sailor" in the Broadway play Anna Christie.
+Polizos worked as a bartender in New York, and was about to give up his acting career in theatre.
+He then got a call from casting director, Meg Simon, who cast Polizos to play the role of a "dockworker" and "sailor" in the Broadway play Anna Christie.
 In 1979, he starred in the Broadway play Whoopee!, where he played Mort".
 Polizos then began his film and television career in 1980, as he was offered the role of Billy Baylock in the film Brubaker.
-He later borrowed money from his father, in which Polizos moved to Los Angeles, California to earn some acting roles.
+He later borrowed money from his father, to move to Los Angeles, California to earn some acting roles.
 In 1985, Polizos appeared in the television pilot called Condor.

 Polizos guest-starred in numerous television programs including Married... with Children, Seinfeld, The Larry Sanders Show, Roseanne, The X-Files, Walker, Texas Ranger, Hill Street Blues, Malcolm in the Middle, NYPD Blue, Desperate Housewives, Family Ties, Modern Family, Mad About You, CSI: Crime Scene Investigation, The Practice, Grace Under Fire and The A-Team.
 He also appeared on commercials.
 In 2007, Polizos appeared in the film Randy and the Mob, in which he auditioned for the starring role of "Randy Pearson", though he had not noticed that the film would be shot in Atlanta, Georgia.
-Polizos is still continuing his acting career, mainly appearing on film and television.
+Polizos is still continuing his acting career, mainly appearing in film and television.